Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Dynamics and Controllability on Thick Quantum Graphs

 \subsection{Dynamics}

-In the previous section we have described what we mean by Quantum Circuits and which are the free Hamiltonians they can admit.
-As stated in the introduction, the aim of this work is to study the feasibility of controlling a Quantum Circuit using the boundary conditions as controls; in particular, for showing the viability of this Quantum Control scheme, we are going to restrict ourselves to quasi-$\delta$ boundary conditions.
+In the previous sections we have introduced Thick Quantum Graphs and families of self-adjoint differential operators on them that are well-defined quantum Hamiltonians.
+As stated in the introduction, the aim of this work is to study the feasibility of controlling a Thick Quantum Graph using the boundary conditions as controls; in particular, for showing the viability of this Quantum Control scheme, we are going to restrict ourselves to quasi-$\delta$ boundary conditions.
+We define now the two families of Quantum Control problems whose controllability is studied.